Google Registry Privacy Policy

 When we receive formal written complaints, we respond by contacting the person who made the complaint.
 We may work with the appropriate regulatory authorities, including local data protection authorities, to resolve any complaints regarding the transfer of your data that we cannot resolve with you directly.

-EU-U.S. and Swiss-U.S. Privacy Shield Frameworks
+EU-U.S. and Swiss-U.S. Data Privacy Frameworks

-As described in our parent company Google LLC’s Privacy Shield certification, we comply with the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks ("Privacy Shield") as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information from EEA member countries and the UK as well as Switzerland, respectively.
-Google LLC, including Google Registry and Google LLC’s other wholly-owned subsidiaries (unless explicitly excluded), has certified that it adheres to the Privacy Shield Principles.
-Google Registry remains responsible for any of your personal information that is shared under the Onward Transfer Principle with third parties for external processing, as described in the “Sharing Your Information” section.
-To learn more about the Privacy Shield program, and to view our parent company Google LLC’s certification, please visit the Privacy Shield website.
+As described in our parent company Google LLC’s Data Privacy Framework certification, we comply with the EU-U.S. Data Privacy Framework (“EU-U.S. DPF”), the UK Extension to the EU-U.S. DPF, and the Swiss-U.S. Data Privacy Framework (collectively, the "Data Privacy Framework" or “DPF”), as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information received in the U.S. from the EU, UK or Switzerland in reliance on the DPF.
+Google LLC, including Google Registry and Google LLC’s other wholly-owned subsidiaries (unless explicitly excluded), has certified that it adheres to the DPF Principles.
+Google Registry remains responsible for any of your personal information that is shared under the Accountability for Onward Transfer Principle with third parties for external processing performed on our behalf, as described in the “Sharing Your Information” section.
+To learn more about the DPF certification program, and to view our parent company Google LLC’s certification, please visit the Data Privacy Framework website.

 European Requirements